Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     on the *Save private key* button and save it to the desired location (for example, with `id_rsa_lumi` as a name).

-### "Note on SSH passphrase"
+### Note on SSH passphrase
-    Plese read carefuly the following note:
+    Please read carefuly the following note:

 !!! warning "Note"
     Please choose a secure passphrase.
 Remember that a good passphrase does not have to be a hard one to remember.